linode/docs/docs/networking/diagnostics/netcat/netcat.md

 ### Using netcat for Creating a Chat Server

-Creating a chat server with `nc` for two machines to communicate with each other is trivial.
-One of the machines will be the server and the other machine will be the client.
-On the server part you will need to execute the following:
+Creating a basic chat server with `nc` for two machines to communicate with each other is completed in two commands.
+One of the machines will function as the server and the other machine will be the client.
+On the server you will need to execute the following:

     nc -vv -l 127.0.0.1 -p 1234